360world3/FinalMajorProject-/README.md

 * Create the foundations for a start-up for the future
 * Produce a detailed business plan
-* or create a product/project that sits within the web media skillet
+* or create a product/project that sits within the web media skillset

 **The two main choices are therefore:**